 "A couple of the kids pulled backflips and dives, so that was quite good.
 Everyone supported each other, especially the ones that were a bit nervous to get up there and do it."

-WHS won the flag making competition taking on students from Hamilton Boys' High School, Westlake Girls High School and Western Heights High School.
+WHS won the flag making competition and the spirit trophy taking on students from Hamilton Boys' High School, Westlake Girls High School and Western Heights High School.

 Benfell said he has remained friends with many of the students that he met on the trip.